Padatha Painkili (TV series)

-Paadatha Painkili is an Indian Malayalam television soap opera which airs on Malayalam Entertainment Channel Asianet and is available on the digital platform Disney+ Hotstar.
+Paadatha Painkili is an Indian Malayalam television soap opera that aired on Malayalam Entertainment Channel Asianet and is available on the digital platform Disney+ Hotstar.
 The show is produced by Merryland Studio of P. Subramaniam.
 It is a remake of the Bengali serial Ke Apon Ke Por.
+The show premiered on 7 September 2020 and ended on 24 March 2023.

 Plot

 The plot focuses on the story of Kanmani.
 Both Ananda Varma and his wife Susheela treat Kanmani as their own daughter, but their daughters-in-law Swapna, Ananya and Tanuja who is also Anand's eldest daughter worry that Kanmani will inherit part of the family property, reducing their own shares.
 They mistreat Kanmani.
 Deva is Anand's youngest son.
 Deva takes a stand against the difficulties Kanmani faces.

 Deva's girlfriend Madhurima comes from Dubai to visit his family.
 Ananya's brother Bharat attempts to kill Kanmani and is stopped by Deva.
 Deva has the idea that Kanmani should marry and decides to get her married to Ranjith.
 Ranjith and his family comes to visit and fixes the marriage.
 However, on the day of marriage, it is revealed that Ranjith is a criminal who marries wealthy women to take away their wealth and the police arrest Ranjith.

 Meanwhile, Deva and Madhurima are planning to get engaged on Kanmani's wedding day.
 Madhurima gets the news that her father is ill and decides to go to her house.
 Kanmani's marriage is stopped, and Anand is blamed by everyone for Kanmani's pitiable position.
 Anand, who is in a devastated state, persuades Deva to marry Kanmani to mitigate the disaster of the failed wedding.
 Madhurima arrives at the last moment, just in time to see the wedding become official.
 Madhurima asks Deva whether he married Kanmani only out of pity, but Deva remains silent, and she leaves, angrily.